kriasoft/react-starter-kit/README.md

 ## Scripts

 - `yarn start` — Launches the app in development mode on [`http://localhost:3000`](http://localhost:3000/)
-- `yarn update-schema` — Update GraphQL API schema by running an introspection query
-- `yarn relay` — Updates GraphQL fragments used in the code
 - `yarn build` — Compiles and bundles the app for deployment
 - `yarn lint` — Validate code using ESLint
 - `yarn tsc` — Validate code using TypeScript compiler
 - `yarn test` — Run unit tests with Jest, Supertest
-- `yarn deploy` — Deploys the app to Cloudflare
+- `yarn cf publish` — Deploys the app to Cloudflare

 ## How to Deploy